Caroni Swamp: Caroni Bird Sanctuary Tours

+Many people ride on boats to travel across the Caroni Swamp on rivers.

 The Nanan's Bird Sanctuary Tours started in the 1930s and is named after Winston Nanan.
 Winston Nanan of Trinidad, was an acknowledged expert on the flora and fauna of the Caroni Swamp Bird Sanctuary.
 He helped get a petition signed along with his father, Simon Oudit Nanan, to make the Swamp a bird sanctuary.
 Nanan's Caroni Bird Sanctuary tours conduct lectured boat tours daily into the Caroni Swamp by trained guides.
 The tours include specialized bird watching tours, fishing tours, water sampling trips, educational and research trips, photography and filming trips, and also destination weddings at the Caroni Swamp.

 Caroni Swamp Today

-The Caroni Swamp still remains a popular tourist destination in Trinidad.
-Many tourists enjoy taking Nanan's tour guides to the Swamp.
-Climate change and pollution to the swamp is becoming a main concern as Trinidad and Tobago tries to conserve Caroni Swamp.
-Illegal hunting and harvesting of oysters as well as harvesting of mangrove bark seem to be a few of the problems for the Caroni Swamp.
+The Caroni Swamp is a popular destination in Trinidad, as many nationals and tourists take Nanan's tour guides to the swamp.
+Climate change and pollution to the swamp is becoming a main concern as Trinidad and Tobago tries to conserve the Caroni Swamp.
+Illegal hunting and harvesting of oysters as well as harvesting of mangrove bark may be few of the problems for the Caroni Swamp.
 The government of Trinidad is trying to keep the Swamp conserved knowing that it not only provides for the flora and fauna but for humans as well.